zedvex/cursor-ray-cluster-setup/README.md

 #### Adding More Worker Nodes

-Simply run the `worker_setup.sh` script on any new machine you want to add to the cluster.
+Simply run the `cluster/worker_setup.sh` script on any new machine you want to add to the cluster.
 The head node will automatically detect and utilize the new resources.

 #### Using Cloud Instances